5G-A Gigabit Downlink Is Here — But Can Indoor Mobile Signal Keep Up?

 • Connection density: millions of devices per square kilometer

-From the base station side, this is a major step forward.
+From the base station side, this is a major breakthrough.

 Band TypeRepresentative FrequencyPenetration CapabilitySpeed Capability